 MGX Minerals Announces TDEM Geophysical Survey at Salinitas Lithium Project, Salinas Grande Salar Argentina

-VANCOUVER, British Columbia, July 30, 2018 -- MGX Minerals Inc. (“MGX” or the “Company”) (CSE: XMG / FKT: 1MG / OTCQB: MGXMF) is pleased to announce the engagement of Quantec Geoscience (“Quantec”) to complete a Time Domain Electromagnetic (TDEM) survey on the Salinitas lithium brine project (the “Project”) in the Salinas Grande Salar of northwest Argentina.
+VANCOUVER, BC / ACCESSWIRE / July 30, 2018 / MGX Minerals Inc. ("MGX" or the "Company") (CSE: XMG; FKT: 1MG; OTCQB: MGXMF) is pleased to announce the engagement of Quantec Geoscience ("Quantec") to complete a Transient Electromagnetic Method (TEM) geophysical survey on the Salinitas lithium brine project (the "Project") in the Salinas Grande Salar of northwest Argentina.
 MGX has partnered with A.I.S.
-Resources (TSX.V: AIS) on the Project and is currently earning an 80% interest.
-The TDEM geophysical survey will be conducted along 52 stations spaced in 500 meter intervals across the edge of the salar to test for shallow, near surface brines to determine locations with anomalous concentrations of lithium.
+Resources (AIS) on the Project and is currently earning an 80% interest.
+The TEM geophysical survey will be conducted along 52 stations spaced in 500 meter intervals across the edge of the salar to test for shallow, near surface brines to determine locations with anomalous concentrations of lithium.

 About the Salinitas Lithium Brine Project